emtrax-ltd/Cura2MoonrakerPlugin/README.md

 ## How to Install
 The installation of this plugin is straightforward ... no compiling etc.

-1. Download this repository as zip file (https://github.com/emtrax-ltd/Cura2MoonrakerPlugin/archive/main.zip) and unzip it
+1. Download this repository as zip file (https://github.com/emtrax-ltd/Cura2MoonrakerPlugin/archive/main.zip) and unzip it.
 2. Find your Cura plugins directory:
    * Windows:
       * The default installation path is `C:\Program Files\Ultimaker Cura [version number]\plugins`.